Local Base Change via Tate Cohomology

-To prove that Tate cohomology realizes the Shintani correspondence on the finite groups level, it remains to show that the reduction $\mod l$ of an irreducible representation $\rho$ of $\GL{n}{k_l}$, considered as a modular $\GL{n}{k}$-representation, is exactly the Tate cohomology $T^0( \rho)$.
-This follows from the next two results: \begin{thm} Let $ \rho $ be an irreducible representation of $\GL{n}{k_l}$ which is $\Frob_k$-fixed and consider its Tate cohomology with respect to that action.
-The Tate cohomology of $\rho$ is naturally a modular representation of $\GL{n}{k}$ (as discussed in the introduction), and for the reduction $\mod l$ we have \end{thm} \begin{proof} We reduce the question to a pure module-theoretic computation.
+To prove that Tate cohomology realizes the Shintani correspondence on the finite groups level, it remains to show that the reduction $\mod l$ of an irreducible $l$-adic representation $\rho$ of $\GL{n}{k_l}$, considered as a modular $\GL{n}{k}$-representation, is exactly the Tate cohomology $T^0( \rho)$.
+This follows from the next two results: \begin{thm} Let $ \rho $ be an irreducible $l$-adic representation of $\GL{n}{k_l}$ which is $\Frob_k$-fixed and consider its Tate cohomology with respect to that action.
+The Tate cohomology of $\rho$ is naturally a $l$-modular representation of $\GL{n}{k}$ (as discussed in the introduction), and for the reduction $\mod l$ we have the following identity of traces: where $\chi_{\rho}$ denotes the character of the representation $\rho$, and the bar denotes, as usual, reduction $\mod l$.
+For the finite order operator $g$ on the finite-dimensional $\overline \Fl$-vector space $T^i(\rho)$, we denote by $\Tr(g|_{T^i})$ the sum of the eigenvalues of $g$. \end{thm} \begin{proof} We reduce the question to a pure module-theoretic computation.
 Fix $g \in \GL{n}{k}$ for which we will prove the claim.

 Notice that every $l$-adic irreducible representation of $\GL{n}{k_l}$ is $l$-integral, because it is finite-dimensional (since $\GL{n}{k_l}$ is a finite group) and in particular an invariant lattice is obtained by averaging over $\GL{n}{k_l}$ any full-dimensional lattice.
 It is clear that $l$-integrality is in fact obtained over a finite extension of $\Ql$ (see, for example, \cite{V} Chapter II, section 4.12), and hence $\rho$ can be realized over a free $\Zl$-module $V$ of finite rank. \\ Setting now $G = \langle \Frob_k \rangle$ (a cyclic group of prime order $l$) gives $V$ the structure of a $\Zl[G]$ module, since $V$ is $\Frob_k$-stable.
 As the action of $g$ commutes with $\Frob_k$, $g$ is a $\Zl[G]$-module automorphism of finite order. \\ By finiteness of the rank and the fact that trace is additive in short exact sequences, it's enough to prove the claim for each indecomposable $\Zl[G]$-module, and following Curtis and Reiner in \cite{CR}, page 690, there are exactly 3 of them.